Related Items Go Here

 Rebecca Black: The icon we didn’t earn

 The release of Rebecca Black Was Here was a triumph for Rebecca Black herself in more ways than one.
-Not only was she finally able to express herself in a manner that felt profoundly faithful to her identity, but she was embraced by a community ready to hold sacred what she had to offer as a reflection of their own experiences.
-In 2021, Black finally realised – and transcended – what she had set out to do this entire time.
+Not only was she finally able to express herself in a way that felt profoundly faithful to her identity, but she was embraced by a community ready to venerate what she had to offer as a reflection of their own experiences.
+At the heart of it, that’s what Black had set out to do.

 “The thought of coming across as tokenising something like the queer community and being queer was always something that was at the top of my mind before I came out, because I’ve seen the way that certain people have unfortunately done that over the years,” she explains.
 “I’ve always wanted to be respectful.
 And so I feel really incredibly grateful for how the community has accepted me and embraced me…One of the main reasons I try to be so honest about my queer experiences is so hopefully, somebody can feel represented or feel heard, or feel like they have someone supporting them and backing them, because that so badly needs to be done.”